joelermantraut/spotify-playlists-parser/README.md

 So, its interesting for me to be sure that all songs in main playlists are in their respective folder.
 Otherwise, if I decide to delete a playlists, I would lose some of the not saved songs.
 In the same way, I would want to know how many of the music in folders, are used in main playlists.
-When running scan test, all this information in printed in terminal.
-Also, some functions were added to main script.
+When running scan test, all this information is printed in terminal.
+Also, some functions were added to main script, for example to search a song appearances.

 # Usage
 Run following command to get usage help: